mauritssilvis/darts/java/TROUBLESHOOTING.md

 location of your Java installation.
 ```

+- Install Java 17+.
-- Install Java 17+ and ensure the `JAVA_HOME` environment variable points to the Java installation location.
+- Ensure the `JAVA_HOME` environment variable points to the Java installation location.

 ### Java is not up-to-date